johnnymetz/ddtrace-celery-gevent-bug/README.md

 ## Bug

-Run the server with ddtrace, celery and gevent.
+Run the celery worker with ddtrace, celery and gevent.
 You don't need to have the datadog agent running (bug occurs with and without it).
-Notice the celery fails to start, with and without `DJANGO_SETTINGS_MODULE` set.
+Notice the worker fails to start, with and without `DJANGO_SETTINGS_MODULE` set.
+Note, we shouldn't have to set `DJANGO_SETTINGS_MODULE` because it's set for us in `mysite/celery.py`.

 ```bash
 ddtrace-run celery -A mysite.celery.app worker --pool=gevent --loglevel=info